cannandev/plain-ole-jekyll-blog/topics.md

 * Vendor management: Is there ever a hand-off?
 * Planning to walk away: 5 tips for successful consulting
 * Code with me!
 Building the Ship Quotes application in NodeJS
+* Can you walk and chew gum at the same time?

 ## And here are the tags